chris888e/Collaboration-and-Competition/README.md

     dqn_agent.py
     model.py

-The code can then be run by opening the Continuous_Control notebook in the prescribed environment and running the cells.
+The code can then be run by opening the Collaboration and Competition notebook in the prescribed environment and running the cells.